mosi-sol/erc721/README.md

-# erc721
+# ERC721 - NFT
-ERC721 simple , Trial &amp; expermential
+ERC721 NFT => simple , Trial &amp; expermential

+##

+under user experiance
+### disclaimer:
+  - the code is trial & expermential.
+  - run this at your risk.

 ##